Mononucleosis in Teens FAQ

 Why Is Mono Called the Kissing Disease?

 Mono most often spreads by kissing.
 That's because the virus that causes mono can be found in your mouth.
-It lives in your saliva (spit) and mucus.
+It lives in saliva (spit) and mucus.

 When you kiss someone, you are mixing your saliva with theirs.
 If you have mono and share saliva, you are sharing the virus too.
 Kissing or having sex with someone with mono makes you more likely to get the infection.